HL7/rtq-ig/input/pagecontent/question.md

 ---
 ### HTML presentation example

-The following is a HTML rendering of a FHIR Questionnaire with synthetic Quality: <a href="questionex1.html">Sample question from a regulator to a market authorization</a>
+The following is a HTML rendering of a FHIR Questionnaire with synthetic content: <a href="questionex1.html">Sample question from a regulator to a market authorization</a>

 ---